 With most shared responsibility models, customers are responsible for maintaining the confidentiality, integrity, and availability of their data stored on the cloud.
 In many cases, that means giving careful consideration to identity and access management (IAM), cloud workload protection (CWP), configuration (CSPM), and application coding and architecture.

 Public cloud platforms like AWS enable scalability, but they also limit the physical control of and physical access to the underlying hardware of the cloud’s architecture.
-Because public cloud environments tend to store massive amounts of information, they’re often targeted by malicious actors and can be subject to malware.
+Because public cloud environments tend to store massive amounts of information, malicious actors often target them and can be subject to malware.

 Additionally, data owners typically communicate with public cloud providers across the public internet rather than within the protected perimeter of a local intranet and firewall.
 With social engineering attacks on the rise, sharing sensitive information without additional security measures in place can put organizations at higher risk.

 However, cloud containers also present unique security issues.
-For instance, securing Kubernetes clusters means keeping track of many moving parts and making sure each cluster is up-to-date with the latest security patches.
+For instance, securing Kubernetes clusters means keeping track of many moving parts and ensuring each cluster is up-to-date with the latest security patches.

 How Does Cloud Security Work?